-Historic Sites of Manitoba: Agricultural College Powerhouse (33 Maclean Crescent, Winnipeg)
+Historic Sites of Manitoba: Manitoba Agricultural College Powerhouse (33 Maclean Crescent, Winnipeg)

-This brick building on the Fort Garry Campus of the University of Manitoba was designed by local architects Samuel Hooper and Victor Horwood and built in 1912 to generate power for the buildings of the Manitoba Agricultural College.
+This brick building on the Fort Garry Campus of the University of Manitoba was designed by local architects Samuel Hooper and Victor Horwood and built by the firm of Carter-Halls-Aldinger between 1911 and 1912.
+It generated power for the buildings of the original Manitoba Agricultural College.
 It has been extensively renovated through the years but is still in use by the University.

 Agricultural College Powerhouse